TIMBER FRAMING COMES FROM A LONG TRADITION

 While there are many timber frame companies dedicated to developing new structures, there are also companies committed to preserving historic ones.

-The Timber Framers Guild has a special branch known as the Traditional Timberframe Research and Advisory Group (TTRAG) that emphasizes documentation and preservation of historic timber framing.
+The Timber Framers Guild has a special council, the Traditional Timber Frame Research Advisory Group (TTRAG), that emphasizes documentation and preservation of historic timber framing.
 TTRAG members meet annually in a location rich in historic timber structures, present illustrated talks, and follow a historic buildings tour.
 In addition, the group produces an annual public conference.
 To learn about joining TTRAG click HERE.

 Find books on the craft and history in our bookstore.